NclRSE-Training/git-ultra-novice/_episodes/09-history.md

 > Above we used
 >
 > ~~~
-> $ git checkout f22b25e guacamole.md
+> $ git checkout f22b25e borscht.md
 > ~~~
 > {: .language-bash}
 >
-> to revert `guacamole.md` to its state after the commit `f22b25e`.
+> to revert `borscht.md` to its state after the commit `f22b25e`.
 But be careful!
 > The command `checkout` has other important functionalities and Git will misunderstand
-> your intentions if you are not accurate with the typing.
-For example,
+> your intentions if you are not accurate with your typing.
-> if you forget `guacamole.md` in the previous command.
+> If you forget `borscht.md` in the previous command.
 >
 > ~~~
 > $ git checkout f22b25e
 > ~~~
 > {: .language-bash}
+>
 > ~~~
 > Note: checking out 'f22b25e'.
 >
-> You are in 'detached HEAD' state.
-You can look around, make experimental
+> You will be in what's known as a "detached HEAD" state.
+You can look around,
-> changes and commit them, and you can discard any commits you make in this
+> make experimental changes and commit them, and you can discard any commits you
-> state without impacting any branches by performing another checkout.
+> make in this state without impacting any branches by performing another checkout.
 >
-> If you want to create a new branch to retain commits you create, you may
+> If you want to create a new branch to retain commits you create, you may do so
-> do so (now or later) by using -b with the checkout command again.
+> (now or later) by using -b with the checkout command again.
 Example:
 >
 >  git checkout -b <new-branch-name>
 >